Click here to find dodgeball near you

 • Additional players may be called out to meet [n], capped by unthrown balls in possession at call time.

-• Captain/coach selects additional out players; if delayed, officials choose.
+• Captain or coach selects additional out players; if delayed, officials choose.

 • If a ball-controller is eliminated before attempting, balls in their control are counted as thrown for "play [n] balls".